Dragon

 What is Dragon?

 Dragon is a "fantasy console", where we imagine that shortly after the Playstation and the Nintendo 64 both came out, Dragon Corp, a new developer, put out a new console.
 Dragon is purposefully intended to be technologically feasible (mostly) so that it could have existed in the late 1990's, but borrows ideas and concepts which wouldn't become popular for another 5-10 years, primarily general purpose programmable GPUs and shaders.
+For context of what graphics and gaming consoles in the 90s was like, I suggest you look at this 3DFX Oral History and Rodrigo Copetti's Console architecture reviews.

 Dragon is designed by myself (sh4